open-quantum-safe/oqs-provider/README.md

-In order to support parallel use of classic and quantum-safe cryptography this provider also provides different hybrid algorithms, combining classic and quantum-safe methods: These are listed above with a prefix denoting a classic algorithm, e.g., for elliptic curve: "p256_".
+In order to support parallel use of classic and quantum-safe cryptography this provider also provides different hybrid algorithms, combining classic and quantum-safe methods.
+There are two types of combinations:
+The Hybrids are listed above with a prefix denoting a classic algorithm, e.g., for elliptic curve: "p256_".
+The [Composite](https://datatracker.ietf.org/doc/draft-ounsworth-pq-composite-sigs/) are listed above with a suffix denoting a classic algorithm, e.g., for elliptic curve: "_p256".

 A full list of algorithms, their interoperability code points and OIDs as well as a method to dynamically adapt them, e.g., for interoperability testing are